j1an5/workers-oauth-provider-forgbot/storage-schema.md

   "grantId": "xyz789",
   "userId": "user123",
   "createdAt": 1644256123,
-  "expiresAt": 1644259723
+  "expiresAt": 1644259723,
+  "grant": {
+    "clientId": "abc123",
+    "scope": ["document.read", "document.write"],
+    "props": {
+      "userId": 123,
+      "username": "johndoe"
     }
+  }
+}
 ```

-> **Note:** The token format is `{userId}:{grantId}:{random-secret}` which embeds the identifiers needed for parallel lookups.
-Only access tokens are stored here; refresh tokens are stored in the grant records.
+> **Note:** The token format is `{userId}:{grantId}:{random-secret}` which embeds the identifiers needed for efficient lookups.
+The token key format includes the user ID and grant ID to enable efficient revocation of all tokens for a specific grant.
+The token record contains denormalized grant information to eliminate the need for a separate grant lookup during token validation.

 **TTL:** Access tokens typically have a 1 hour (3600 seconds) TTL by default